Where is AUA located?

-- What is AUA’s pass rate for the USMLE Step 1 and USMLE Step 2 CK?
+What is AUA’s pass rates for the USMLE Step 1 and USMLE Step 2 CK?

 Core and elective rotations are conducted at teaching hospitals which participate in ACGME residency programs, most of which are affiliated with US medical schools, or under the auspices of a US Medical school.
 In addition, students have the option of attending elective rotations in Canada, the United Kingdom, India, and elsewhere.
 View a detailed list of clinical affiliates.

 AUA is unique in that qualified students can complete all their core clinical rotations at Florida International University (FIU)’s Herbert Wertheim College of Medicine affiliated hospitals through the Graduate Clinical Core Rotation Certificate Program.
 In addition, students have opportunities to complete elective rotations at these hospitals.